Joshikōsei Joreishi Akane!

 (女子高生除霊師アカネ!, Joshikōsei Joreishi Akane!) is a Japanese manga series written and illustrated by Masao Ohtake.
 It was published in Shueisha's seinen manga magazine Grand Jump from March 2022 to February 2023 before transferring to Grand Jump Mucha in November of that same year.

 Publication

 Written and illustrated by Masao Ohtake, Joshikōsei Joreishi Akane! was first published as a one-shot in Shueisha's seinen manga magazine Grand Jump on March 16, 2022, and began serialization in the same magazine on August 17 of that same year.
 Its last chapter in the magazine was released on February 15, 2023, and the series was transferred to Grand Jump Mucha on October 24 of that same year.

 Shueisha has collected its chapters into individual tankōbon volumes, with the first one released on April 18, 2023.
-As of April 17, 2025, three volumes have been released.
+As of April 17, 2026, fuor volumes have been released.